learn-co-curriculum/hs-git-website-lab/README.md

 ### So let's actually start a project.

-First things first, we need to create a directory for our project on our computer that will hold our code.
-Let's make a directory for our project and `cd` into it:
+First things first, we need to create a directory for our project and `cd` into it:

 `mkdir my_website`
 `cd my_website`